 The history of film is traced from its origins to World War II.
 Major theoretical statements from the period are also considered.

-Prerequisite: FILM 116 or consent of program director.

 Offered: Alternate years.

 FILM 221 - History of Film II (4)

 Focus is on international developments in film from World War II to the present.
 Students are encouraged to take FILM 220 before enrolling in this course.